mattjmorrison/dotfiles/docs/neovim.md

 - `Ctrl-Space` then `-` creates a top/bottom split
 - `Ctrl-h/j/k/l` switches tmux panes when the active pane is not Vim/Neovim
 - when the active pane is Vim/Neovim, tmux sends `Ctrl-h/j/k/l` through to Neovim
+- `Option-h/j/k/l` resizes tmux panes when the active pane is not Vim/Neovim
+- when the active pane is Vim/Neovim, tmux sends `Option-h/j/k/l` through to Neovim

-That last point is what lets `vim-tmux-navigator` decide whether to move inside Neovim or escape out to tmux.
+Smart-splits sets the tmux `@pane-is-vim` variable when Neovim is active.
+That is what lets tmux decide whether to handle a key itself or pass it through to Neovim.

 ## Adding New Plugins